ioPush/ioPush-server/README.md

 To be used with a soon to arrive Android push application

+## Must read
+12th of April 2019: hile this project works, I used it without issues for more than 3 years, Google is moving from Google Cloud Messaging system to Firebase.
+The API is similar but to some work has to be done so I archive the project for now.

 ## Description
 Work in progress but basic service works :
  * User management